grafana/agent/docs/sources/flow/getting-started/distribute-prometheus-scrape-load.md

 3. Validate that auto-distribution is functioning:

-   1. Using the [UI][] on each agent, navigate to the details page for one of the `prometheus.scrape` components you modified.
+   1. Using the [Grafana Agent UI][UI] on each agent, navigate to the details page for one of the `prometheus.scrape` components you modified.

    2. Compare the Debug Info sections between two different agents to ensure